alexewerlof/combine-json/README.md

 # Combine-JSON

-This module allows you to create one JSON file from smaller JSON files stored in a directory hierarchy.
+This module (and CLI) allows you to create one JSON file from smaller files stored in a directory hierarchy.
+The smaller files can be in JSON (default) or any other format like JSON5 or YAML or even INI (custom parser).

-**Why?** Sometimes you have a huge JSON file with lots of nested objects and it helps breaking it into a file hierarchy because:
+**Why?** Sometimes you have a huge JSON file with lots of nested objects but you want to break it into a file hierarchy because:

-* It is easier to browse a particular section
+* It is easier to browse to a particular section
-* When using a version control system (like `git`) editing any subparts of the document, get their own log rather than getting lost in the log for the bigger file
 * It is easier to understand the shape of the data structure at a glance
+* Editing any subparts of the document leads to cleaner individual git history and diffs

 ### Example